 - Video calls for up to 25 people.

-Although the unlimited file storage is a massive advantage for Discord, the app does limit you in other ways — for example, on the free plan, you can only upload files up to 10 MB.
-That’s quite restricting for teams that often share documents, PDFs, and other media files.
+Although the unlimited file storage is a massive advantage for Discord, the app does limit you in other ways.
+For example, free users can only upload files up to 10 MB.
+That’s quite restrictive for teams that often share documents, PDFs, and other media files.

-Discord, on the other hand, offers upgrades to the Nitro Basic and Nitro plans.
+Of course, you could always upgrade to a paid version of the platform with Discord’s Nitro Basic and Nitro plans.
 Unfortunately, aside from extending the file sharing limit to 500 MB, these are more cosmetic in nature and include:

 - Video quality enhancements,